 To play it safe, financial professionals recommend couples sock away between six to 12 months’ worth of living expenses in a liquid, interest bearing account – more if your job security is in question or you are self-employed.

 Look forward to your joint tax return

 For newlyweds who file a joint tax return, a change of marital status may allow them to keep more of their hard earned money.

 Why?
-Many couples who file together can typically deduct two exemption amounts from their income and they may qualify for multiple tax credits such as the Earned Income Tax Credit, American Opportunity and Lifetime Learning Education Tax Credits, exclusion or credit for adoption expenses and Child and Dependent Care Tax Credit, according to Turbo Tax.
+Many couples who file together can typically deduct two exemption amounts from their income and they may qualify for multiple tax credits such as the Earned Income Tax Credit, American Opportunity and Lifetime Learning Education Tax Credits, exclusion or credit for adoption expenses and Child and Dependent Care Tax Credit.
+(Related: 8 tax breaks for married couples)

 Some joint filers also receive higher income thresholds for certain taxes and deductions, meaning they can earn more income and still qualify for tax breaks.3 Of course, taxes vary according to individual incomes and circumstances.

 Love may be all you need, but when it comes to starting life together as a married couple, a little money helps too.